geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 Yeah.

 ##### **Geohot** [[00:06:31](https://www.youtube.com/watch?v=22O5E5aAnJU&t=391)]
-And does it give you...
+And does it give you..

 ##### **Geohot** [[00:06:34](https://www.youtube.com/watch?v=22O5E5aAnJU&t=394)]
-How many number...
+How many number..

 ##### **Geohot** [[00:06:35](https://www.youtube.com/watch?v=22O5E5aAnJU&t=395)]
 If you're in a loop where an instruction runs 10 times, does it give you those numbers 10 times or one time?